Mohamed-Emad352/Pathfinding-Algorithms-Illustratrated/README.md

-# A* Search Algorithm Illustration
+# Pathfinding Search Algorithms Illustration

-Web application demonstrating how A* pathfinding search algorithm works to find the shortest path between 2 nodes without hitting any of the obstacles.
+Web application demonstrating how A*, BFS and DFS search algorithm works to find the shortest path (not in case of DFS) between 2 nodes without hitting any of the obstacles.

+## A* Algorithm
+A* is an informed searching algorithm that can use coordinates to determine where to search to find the goal node

 ### The way the A* algorithm works:
 1- It starts from the start node with a distance cost of 0.